ISCC audit procedures

 - Audit procedure (v3.1) “Central Office of Independent Smallholders”

-- Audit procedure (v3.2) “Central Office of Independent Smallholders”, mandatory from 1 July 2020
+- Audit procedure (v3.2) “Central Office of Independent Smallholders”

 The audit procedure “Central Office of Independent Smallholders” can only be used for Central Offices of independent smallholders and not for the general Central Office scope.